 Join the Oakland Fukuoka Sister City Assn. and the Golden State Bonsai Collection North for an evening of Japanese food, entertainment and moon viewing.
 The moon viewing will be hosted by the Eastbay Astronomical Society.
 The event will also feature live taiko and dancing performances.
 Bento box dinners will be catered by Musashi Restaurant and must be

-'Art of Survival: Enduring the Turmoil of Tule Lake' Lodi, CA Ends Oct.
-19 Micke Grove Regional Park
+Turmoil of Tule Lake' Lodi, CA Ends Oct.
+19 Micke Grove Regional Park 11793 N. Micke Grove Road